mccannical/Roku_Volume/README.md

 `  FLASK_APP=listener.py flask run --host=0.0.0.0 `

-### You will need to expose port 5000 to the internet through your router's port forwarding mechanism.

 ## Setup SmartThings WebCore
  Issac Newton once said, "Something something shoulders of giants".
 So, lets go stand on some giants!